 Evaluation of Images

-Only one photo per student is allowed each week.
-Each week I will select 10-14 images to evaluate and critique.
+Each week I will select 10-12 images to evaluate and critique.
 Therefore, not every image submitted will be critiqued.
-The critiques will be presented to the entire class.
-By critiquing a cross section of images you will learn from images that are successful and those where certain aspects could be improved.
+The critiques will be presented to the entire class to be read/viewed by all participants.
+By critiquing a cross section of images you will evaluate your own based only comments and learn how to improve.
 Naturally everyone wants glowing critiques but critical comments are necessary in order for the group to learn.
 Images showing both shortcomings and successes are necessary.

 I will always strive to pair my critiques with words of encouragement.
 Please understand that critical comments are vital to the course.
 I won’t be selecting a cross section of "only the best" photos.
 I’ll be looking for images that are inspirational, but I will also be selecting images that will help the group learn.